-1. Quality-Students and/or staff agree that the innovation increases "quality" in the course, program, office, or institution.
+- 1. Quality-Students and/or staff agree that the innovation increases quality in the course, program, office, or institution.
 Evidence of quality may include student ratings or letters of support from colleagues.
-"Quality" is difficult to measure, but the committees might want to wrestle with criteria that define quality in their colleagues.

-2. Efficiency-There is evidence that the innovation contributes to a more efficient way of doing things.
-Student ratings, perceptions of outside consultants, and pre- and post-comparison of time involved are examples of evidence.

-3. Cost Effectiveness-There is evidence that the innovation adds a value to the institution while at the same time containing or reducing costs.
-Cost data will serve as evidence.

-4. Replication-The innovation selected can be replicated in other institutions with a minimum of difficulty.

-5. Creativity-The innovation should be as original as possible or the adaptation should be creative.
-The description of the program or letters from experts are examples of evidence.

-6. Timeliness-The innovation should not be more than five years old in the institution, but it must have been around long enough to have been tested so that it meets most of the criteria.
+Quality is difficult to measure, so the committees may want to identify characteristics that together help define "quality" at their institution. - 2.
+Efficiency-Meaningful evidence indicates that the innovation contributes to more efficient practices, processes, functions, or other ways of working or participating in college activity.
+Student ratings, perceptions of outside consultants, and pre- and post-comparison of time involved are examples of evidence. - 3.
+Cost Effectiveness-Meaningful evidence indicates that the innovation adds a value to the institution while containing or reducing costs.
+Cost data will serve as evidence. - 4.
+Replication-The innovation selected can be replicated in or adapted by other institutions with a minimum of difficulty. - 5.
+Creativity-The innovation is based on an original concept or is a creative adaptation of existing practices, processes, etc. A description of the program or letters from experts are examples of evidence. - 6.
+Timeliness-The innovation should not be more than five years old in the institution, but it should have been in place long enough to meet the selection criteria.

-Each of the League members will announce the Innovation of the Year Program.
+Each of the League members will announce the Innovation of the Year program.
 It is recommended that each League member create a committee to establish criteria and select the award winner.
-Applications should be encouraged from all areas of the college: instructors (including part-time), administrators, and support personnel; the range of participation is to be determined by each college.
+Applications should be encouraged from all areas of the college: faculty (including part-time), administrators, and support personnel; the range of participation is to be determined by each college.